Lightning-Flow-Scanner/lightning-flow-scanner-sfdx/README.md

 ```
   -c, --config <path>                                               provide a path to the configuration file.

-  -d, --directory <C:\..\force-app\main\default\flows>              provide a directory to scan.

-  -e, --throwerrors                                                 set scan to throw an error if a violation is found.
+  -f, --failon                                                      Thresold failure level (error, warning, note, or never) defining when the command return code will be 1

   -p, --sourcepath <C:\..\flow1.flow, C:\..\flow2.flow>             provide a comma-separated list of flow paths to scan.

   -u, --targetusername <username>                                   retrieve the latest metadata from the target before the scan.

+  -d, --directory <C:\..\force-app\main\default\flows>              provide a directory to scan.

   --json                                                            set output format as json.